Where Do You Find Yourself?

 The need for a progression in development, and therefore engagement in soulcentric forms of personal development, is true for all helping professionals.
 Today, many helping professionals are overworked and operating with little work/home life balance.
 This leaves them either at risk of or in a state of burn out.
 Further, despite the outward appearance of success, they experience a sense of isolation, disconnection, and lack of fulfillment.
 Ultimately, helping professionals are denied access to their deepest potentials, while simultaneously having a negative impact on the lives they touch.

-Soul Quest Canada is developing a series of programs specifically designed for the personal development of health care professionals.
-The focus of these programs will be to assist professionals in undertaking the soulful work necessary for them to connect with unclaimed parts of themselves, strive toward Self-actualization, to better treat those with whom they work, and to discover a deeper way they might serve the greater Earth community.
+Soul Quest Canada develops programs specifically designed for the personal development of health care professionals.
+The focus of these programs is to assist professionals in undertaking the personal work necessary for them to connect with internal resources, strive toward their truest Self, to interact with others in healthier ways, and to discover a deeper expression of the work they do.